pombredanne/centidb/docs/events.rst

         **after_abort**, No, No
         **after_commit**, No, No

-Although it would be possible to support `on_create` and `on_delete` storage engine events, doing so would necessitate engine operations that require an extra roundtrip for any engine that relies on the network, unlike the `after_*` variants which are supported by a single "mutate and return previous" message.
-Additionally for networked storage systems that lack transactions, it is very likely the single message can be supported as an atomic operation.
+While it is possible to support `on_create` and `on_delete` engine events, these would necessitate extra roundtrips for any engine that relies on the network, unlike the `after_*` variants which can be supported by a single "mutate and return previous" message.
+Additionally for networked storage systems that lack transactions, it is more likely the single message can be supported as an atomic operation.

 Debugging